Citation, DOI, disclosures and article data

 short, stubby fingers

 delayed bone age

 Cranial and maxillofacial

-- obtuse mandibular gonial angle often with relative prognathism
+obtuse mandibular gonial angle often with associated small jaw

 History and etymology

 Derived from the Ancient Greek terms "pucnos" (dense), "dys" (defective) and "ostosis" (bone condition).